Kansai region: Name

 While the use of the terms "Kansai" and "Kinki" have changed over history, in most modern contexts the use of the two terms is interchangeable.
-The term "Kinai", once synonymous with Kinki, now refers to the Kyoto-Osaka-Kobe (Keihanshin) area at the center of the Kansai region.
+The term "Kinai", once synonymous with Kinki, now refers to the Kyoto–Osaka–Kobe (Keihanshin) area at the center of the Kansai region.
 Like all regions of Japan, the Kansai region is not an administrative unit, but rather a cultural and historical one, which emerged much later during the Heian period after the expansion of Japan saw the development of the Kantō region to the east and the need to differentiate what was previously the center of Japan in Kansai emerged.

-Kinki name international perspective
+"Kinki" from an international perspective

 The name "Kinki" is pronounced similarly to the English word "kinky", which means "twisted" or "perverted".
 This has become a problem due to internationalization, and some organizations have changed their name as a result.